cap-js/docs/node.js/typescript.md

 ## Writing TypeScript Files

-Once you've setup everything correctly, you can start writing TypeScript files instead of JavaScript files.
-This applies for service handlers, as well as a custom _server.ts_ file, or database _init.ts_ seeding files.
+Once you have setup everything correctly, you can start using TypeScript files instead of JavaScript files.
+This setup applies for service handlers, and to a custom _server.ts_ file, or database _init.ts_ seeding files as well.

 ## Samples